TOM WEST – The Man Who Wrote His Western Stories In Gunsmoke

 The image to the left of an hombre reaching for his sidearm behind a broken white fence was originally used as the cover illustration for Tom West’s THE CACTUS KID, 1958 ACE edition, the book I had discovered so long ago.

 The painting — “mixed media on board” — recently went up for sale through Heritage Auctions.
-The painting is not signed.
+The Western stories painting is not signed.
 “Artist unknown.”
 And not sold.
 Lost forever — except on old pinewood bookshelves, eh?

 For a Complete List of ACE Double Westerns, you can visit List of Ace Double Western Titles.